 Type Of RV

 While there are many sizes and types of RVs, it is important to know that manufacturers make covers for all of these RV’s.
+A Class C RV cover will not fit a travel trailer, and a Class A RV cover will not fit a fifth wheel.
 So whether you tow a pop up camper, a small fifth wheel, or a massive Class A bus, there is an RV cover for you.

 Size Of RV

 When you chose a cover, you will want to ensure it is compatible with your specific RV, but you also want to sure that it fits the specific size and measurements of your RV.
 It should fit snugly to prevent moisture, dust, or wind getting underneath.